 Design is also a key element to take into account before going shopping for a new Dishwasher, and not just because of aesthetics.

-When I talk about this, I’m not only referring to the color, shape, and size of the appliance, but also to the form factor, the location of the spray arms, the detergent capacity, as well as many more elements.
+When I talk about dishwasher design, I’m not only referring to the color, shape, and size of the appliance but also to the form factor, the location of the spray arms, the detergent capacity, and other elements.
 These can all affect the way in which your appliance goes through washing cycles, including how long they take, and even how much water is used in the process.

 While all Dishwasher designs will fulfill their purpose, it’s always a good idea to ask the person selling you the appliance about the overall layout of every component within the unit.